ropensci/MODIStsp/cran-comments.md

 There were no ERRORs, WARNINGs and NOTES

-This submission should fix errors on Debian builds, due to improper trigger of an internal function leading to writing in the user's lib folder.
+This submission should fix errors on Debian builds, due to improper trigger of an helper function leading to writing in the user's lib folder.

 Also fixes a couple of bugs.